Skip to content

 --repository terraform-aws-acai-vecto `

---git-source-url https://github.com/acai-consulting/terraform-aws-acai-vecto.git `
+--git-source-url https://github.com/acai-solutions/terraform-aws-acai-vecto.git `

 --requires-authorization `